emberjs/ember.js/guides/04-references.md

 numbers, or `undefined`, in which case all the subsequent path lookups will yield `undefined`.

-Altenatively, the context object might be an immutable data structure, in which case the all of downstream `value()`s does not need to be recomputed so long as the context object itself did not get replaced.
+Alternatively, the context object might be an immutable data structure, in which case all of downstream `value()`s do not need to be recomputed so long as the context object itself did not get replaced.

-In addition to the context objects, certain advanced features in Handlebars (and other extensions in host environments like Ember) inadvertly means that almost any references (such as the result returned by a helper) can be used in a path lookup position.
+In addition to the context objects, certain advanced features in Handlebars (and other extensions in host environments like Ember) inadvertently means that almost any references (such as the result returned by a helper) can be used in a path lookup position.

-For all of these reasons, Glimmer defines an extension to the base `Refernce` type called a `PathReference`:
+For all of these reasons, Glimmer defines an extension to the base `Reference` type called a `PathReference`:

 ```typescript